EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

   = note: `#[deny(deprecated_safe_2024)]` implied by `#[deny(deprecated_safe)]`
 help: you can wrap the call in an `unsafe` block if you can guarantee that the environment access only happens in single-threaded code
   |
-6 +     // TODO: Audit that the environment access only happens in single-threaded code.
+6 +     // FIXME: Audit that the environment access only happens in single-threaded code.
 7 ~     unsafe { env::set_var("RUST_BACKTRACE", "1") };
   |